Why did Harry and Meghan leave the Royal Family, and where do they get their money?

 Harry and Meghan moved to California in June 2020, saying they wanted space to raise Archie.
 Lilibet was born there in 2021.

-The couple no longer has an official UK residence.
+The couple no longer have an official UK residence.

 In early 2023, they were asked to vacate Frogmore Cottage, a Grade-II listed property on the Windsor estate.